Battle of the Brides: Main plot

-The main character is a rich director named Thai who wants to win any girl in his life.
+The main character is a rich director named Thai, who wants to win any girl in his life.
 His first girlfriend is doctor Mai Chau, yet he keeps searching for another one.
 The other day, Thai sees a beautiful air hostess while driving to the airport, he immediately flirts her.
 Her name is Trang who has just broken up with ex-boyfriend so she needs a new one to be happy again, as the result, Trang agrees to be Thai's girlfriend.

 While having breakfast, Thai encounters the head chef Quyen, upon observing Quyen, Thai likes her unique personality and asks for her phone number.
 Eventually, Quyen becomes Thai's girlfriend after a few dates.
 Thai is one of the sponsors for the movie "Ninja Dai Chien" (Battle of the Ninja) directed by one of his friends Khai.
 Thai meets actress Huynh Phuong who is starred in upcoming movie through a meet up with Khai.
 Phuong agrees to be his girlfriend after a few days later.
 The next day, while being outside with Phuong, a girl shows up that stunt everyone including Thai as she is heading to a gallery.

 Thai drives Phuong back home in order to quickly come back to the gallery to meet the new girl.
 She introduces herself as Linh and loves painting.
 To win Linh's heart, Thai takes Linh to the painter K'Linh to ask him to guide Linh more about painting.
 Linh becomes Thai's girlfriend within one week.
 For now, Thai has 5 girlfriends: Mai Chau, Trang, Quyen, Huynh Phuong and Linh.
 Whenever talking to anyone on the phone, he has to hide in order not to be heard from the other.
 Thai's father who is Mr. Sang advises him that it's about time to get married, as he begins to carefully evaluate who will be worth to be his wife among 5 girlfriends, he chooses Linh in the end.

 Thai shops for a wedding ring to propose Linh, ironically, the rest accidentally know that which causes all of them to assume that Thai wants to propose them.
-As the result, Thai needs to buy 5 rings for all of his girlfriends.
+As the result, Thai excellently needs to buy 5 rings for all of his girlfriends.
 On their wedding day, 4 girlfriends arrive to take his life.
 Thai and Linh run away, as they stop, Linh tells Thai a story about a chubby girl who used to love Thai but was awfully rejected, she despises Thai afterward and decided to set a revenge.
 That chubby girl exercised and went on a diet get in shape, Linh reveals that she is that chubby girl.
 She gets on a car and drives away, while Thai is caught up by 4 furious girlfriends who will teach him a lesson for life.